yiisoft/validator/docs/guide/creating-custom-rules.md

 > **Note:** [readonly properties] are supported only starting from PHP 8.1.

 Besides required interface method implementations it only contains customizable error message.
-Of course, more features can be added - conditional validation, client options, etc. But this is a bare mininum to start with.
+Of course, more features can be added - conditional validation, client options, etc. But this is a bare minimum to start with.

 ### Creating a handler

-The 2nd step is creation of the handler.
+The 2nd step is creating the handler.
 Let's define what is exactly a valid RGB color:

 - It's an array (list to be exact).
 - Contains exactly 3 items.